 An average American kid’s meal does not provide the required amount of magnesium to his body.
 If your child mostly consumes fruit drinks, soda, fried foods like chips, dairy desserts, pizza, grain desserts and dairy products, he is not getting the needed nourishment.
 And he is certainly not getting the required amount of magnesium.

+Magnesium is an essential nutrient for children’s health, playing a vital role in supporting their nervous system, growth and development, energy production, heart health, immune system, and electrolyte balance.
+Additionally, magnesium also provides constipation relief by working as a natural stool softener.
 The good news is that your children can get the RDI of magnesium by making just a few changes to their diet.
-Keep reading to learn about the best magnesium rich foods, along with their daily value (DV) of the mineral that you can give to your kids.
+Keep reading to learn about the best magnesium rich foods, along with their daily value (DV) of the mineral that you can give to your kids (3).

 - Almonds are rich in magnesium.
 One ounce of dry-roasted almonds can give 20% DV of magnesium.
 Your child can also consume almond butter and almond milk.